Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ## Used services

 Qabel Box uses an Accounting server that controls the access to the Qabel Block server which directly accesses the files on AWS S3.
-Every client which needs write access has to be authenticated by the Accounting server and then receives an authentication token for this indirect access to the VOLUME.
+Every client which needs write access has to be authenticated by the Accounting server and then receives an authentication token for the indirect access to the VOLUME.
 Qabel Box also uses the Block server to store the blocks and metadata.

 ## Accounting server